Green rainwater harvesting

 Bermuda is one of the few countries in the world where gutters and an underground cistern are mandatory by law; for them there simply is no other solution.
 We choose green rainwater harvesting over that from the utility because it's the right thing to do.

-Rain water storage should be worldwide central to everyone's thinking today.
+Rain water storage should worldwide be central to everyone's thinking today.

 Rain going to waste.